by Candi Helseth

 “Quality outcomes require seamless coordination between multidisciplinary providers such as the dispatch, a local hospital, EMS and Air Medical Services in order to save heart muscle,” said Ranee Curtis, executive director of Saint Thomas Health Network Services.
 “Crucial to our success are activities that provide uniform training to health care providers, regardless of where they live and work in the region.
 Standardizing protocols across urban tertiary facilities and small rural hospitals creates opportunity for a higher quality of patient care, and equally importantly, creates a culture of trust and respect between providers.”

 According to Curtis, unnecessary patient transfers have dramatically declined as rural facilities’ comfort levels improve and education has provided greater understanding of which patients can be appropriately cared for in the rural environment.
-Door-to-Balloon Time has decreased by 48 percent at the Saint Thomas Hospital tertiary center; the other two tertiary centers have also noted decreases.
+Door-to-Balloon Time (no longer available online) has decreased by 48 percent at the Saint Thomas Hospital tertiary center; the other two tertiary centers have also noted decreases.

 “Successfully treating heart disease and stroke symptoms begins by increasing public awareness,” Curtis added.
 “Community education has centered on risk factors and symptoms—as well as the importance of calling 9-1-1.
 Mock community drills have put all segments of the care plan into practice, from the initial 9-1-1 call to patient transfers to a tertiary care facility.”

 Yorba said public drills helped the community better understand the importance of recognizing symptoms and seeking treatment earlier.
 Quarterly drills have enhanced speedy responses as hospital departments and the EMS work together to streamline care.